Updated June 22, 2021

 (NOTE - Tyler isn't doing TV antenna installations at the moment, but will do online consultations for those who don't mind DIY-ing but would like some expert advice.)

-You can also check sites like Home Advisor and Angie’s List.
+You can also check sites like Home Advisor and Angi (formerly Angie's List).

 Notice some of your neighbors have an outdoor TV antenna?
 Ask them who they used or post on your local Facebook or NextDoor group to seek a referral.